openapi-ts/openapi-typescript/docs/src/content/docs/node.md

 description: Node.js API
 ---

 The Node API may be useful if dealing with dynamically-created schemas, or you’re using within context of a larger application.
-Pass in either a JSON-friendly object to load a schema from memory, or a string to load a schema from a local file or remote URL (it will load the file quickly using built-in Node methods).
+Pass in either a JSON-friendly object to load a schema from memory, or a string to load a schema from a local file or remote URL.

 ## Setup